PlatONnetwork/docs/docs/PlatON系统合约.md

 ---
 id: PlatON_system_contract
-title: PlatON System Contract
+title: System contracts
-sidebar_label: System Contract
+sidebar_label: System contracts
 ---

-## PlatON System contract

 After the chain is started, some contracts have been built in the system.
 The addresses of these contracts have been fixed and the functions have been implemented.
 Some of the contracts are the realization of economic models, and various contract interfaces are provided to interact with the client.